Sage-Bionetworks/rnaseqSim/README.md

 [SIM_NAME]_mergeSort_2.fq.gz:

-archive.tgz: This will store other intermeduate files if `fusion_simulation_workflow_all.cwl`was used.
+archive.tgz: This will store other intermediate files if `fusion_simulation_workflow_all.cwl`was used.